An Academic Mentor Is A(n)

 General Strategies for Academic Mentoring Sessions

 2. Start the Discussion and make it open-ended.
 At the start of each session, as the student how his/her classes are going so that they feel free to mention any issues.
 You may use the “Tutee Self-Assessment” form or the "Tutee Assessment Rubric" form to evaluate a student’s attitudes, background, and concerns.
 Never be judgmental or lack compassion.

-3. Importance of interaction with the Mentor: Many students who recieve academic mentoring are freshman trying to cope with their new, increased work load.
+3. Importance of interaction with the Mentor: Many students who receive academic mentoring are trying to cope with their new, increased work load.
 Often they are overwhelmed and simply need guidance in basic study approaches.

-6. The idea of spaced practice is essential for better processing of information.
+11. Spaced Practice: The idea of spaced practice is essential for better processing of information.
 Students must learn to study multiple days in a week for shorter periods of time.
 Anything over two hours is considered “marathon studying” and is often not beneficial.
-Most individuals only have around 45 minutes to an hour and a half of true mental concentration.
+Most individuals only have around 30 to 50 minutes of true mental concentration.
 Counsel students to use shorter, more frequent sessions for effective studying.
 To this end, help students develop a study schedule by checking their course calendars for due dates of upcoming assignments/exams.

 - A day of overall review

 - A day for the most difficult material